 - diced celery root

-- riced broccoli or cauliflower (should be added right before the rice)
+- riced broccoli or cauliflower (should be added right before the rice so it doesn't get soggy!)

 PRO TIP on cooking fried rice